Aleeshakara/aleeshakara.github.io/README.md

 ## Testing

-### Test Automation
+### Test Automations

-* Dev Tools https://developers.google.com/web/tools/chrome-devtools- Google Chrome
-* W3C Markup Validation Servicehttps://validator.w3.orghttps://jigsaw.w3.org/css-validator/
-* W3C CSS Validation Service
-* W3C HTMLUsed to validate my HTML
-* Sitepoint.com- SitePoint
-Ami.responsive, mockup RESPONSIVE TOOLS

-Testing to help find  errors.
-It was tested on…
-Issues found….
-Unresolved isuues
+* [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools/open) was used to view how responsive the website was across different sized devices
+* [W3C Markup Validation Service](https://validator.w3.orghttps://jigsaw.w3.org/css-validator/) was used to valiadte the HTML code was free from warnings and errors
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to valiadte the CSS code was free from warnings and errors
+* [Am I Responsive?](https://amiresponsive.co.uk/) was used to view how responsive the website was across different sized devices at the same time

 ## Manual Testing

-I have tried my website on Safari and Google Chrome,

-Devices tested…..

-To submit bug reports and feature sggestions or track changes….

-Errors/ User bugs

-Warnings

-Requirements
-Testing

 This website has been tested through a server, via Code Institute (python3 -m http.server, port 8000)

-Validator.w3.org- The W3C Markup Validation Service

-Autoprefixer.github.io- The Autoprefixer CSS Online

-Sitepoint.com- SitePoint

-Google Dev
+I have tried my website on Google Chrome and Safari.
+Both appear to work as expected.

+Devices tested are Samsung Galaxy S6, iPod Touch, MacBook Air, Samsung Galaxy Tab A, Huawei P30 Lite and iPad 10.2.

+Please see [here]() for User Testing

 ## Deployment